inlbk/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 CODE BOOK
 =========================================

 This code book describes the content of the data set HARmeanByPair, as well as the steps taken to create and tidy the data.
 HarmeanByPair contains 180 rows and 88 variables.
-The file can be read using the following command:
-HARmeanByPair <- read.table(file_path, header = TRUE), where file_path is the path to the downloaded file on the user’s computer.
+The first two variables in each row ("Subject" and "Activity") are factor variables; the remaining variables contain the average for a particular subject/activity pair of each of the column variables described below.
+The file can be read using the following command: HARmeanByPair <- read.table("file_path", header = TRUE), where "file_path" is the path to the downloaded file on the user’s computer.

 Background